-While embracing this zero-waste philosophy, Sara devotes an inordinate amount of time and labor by gently unpicking threads from the discarded kimono and assembles by hand the textile panels and remnants into unique patchwork creations, while keeping elements of the original hand-made seams.
-Sara’s creative practice is based on an exploration through research, experimentation, and hand-sewn techniques that make the project very personal, meaningful, and sensitive.
-Every creation holds special meaning, from the kimono textile, silhouette and construction.
-This slow and artisanal approach makes each garment unique, and any idiosyncrasies or imperfections are considered a precious mark of origin and time.
+While embracing this zero-waste philosophy, Sara devotes an inordinate amount of time and labor by gently undoing the threads from each kimono she takes apart and then assembles by hand textile panels and remnants into uniquely re-engineered textile panels keeping elements of the original details and seams to reveal the handmade nature of the original.
+Sara’s creative practice is based on an exploration through research, experimentation, and hand-sewn techniques that make the project very personal, meaningful, and heartfelt.
+Every creation holds special meaning, from the kimono textile, shape, structure and construction.
+This slow and artisanal approach makes each garment unique, and the idiosyncrasies or imperfections discovered along the way are considered a precious mark of origin and time.

-Every Considered Objects piece preserves the kimono textile, time-honored traditions, and history.
-All creations are meant to be sustainable, genderless, functional, and comfortable; they are imbued with a soul and beauty that illustrate this visual narrative of timelessness.
-Communicating the inherent value in an object and encouraging treasuring the piece to pass down from generation to generation is our goal made in the hands of Considered Objects.
+Every Considered Objects piece preserves Japanese kimono textile traditions that date back to ancient history.
+All creations are sustainable, not bound by gender, age, size, shape and are by concept functional and comfortable.
+Each are imbued with a soul and beauty that illustrates the important narrative of timelessness.
+Bringing attention to the inherent value in an object and encouraging one to treasure it and to pass it down from generation to generation is our goal of making things by the hands of Considered Objects.

 Born in Los Angeles to Japanese parents, Sara Sakanaka moved to New York in 2003 to pursue her fashion design studies.
 Throughout her career, Sara has been privileged to collaborate with artisans across various mediums.
 Drawn to the practice of preserving traditions passed down from generation to generation and upholding the values of craft, quality, and craftsmanship, Sara now creates objects that convey specific feelings and values, explore the depths of the creative process, all of which led to the birth of Considered Objects, in 2020.